-In this example, no SET TIME ZONE statement has been issued yet, and the computer on which the database engine is running has its clock set to January 9, 2002, 16:35:03 CST (U.S.).
-Recall that CURRENT_TIMESTAMP() and the other CURRENT functions always return UTC time and/or date based on the system clock and locale settings of the computer where the database engine is running.
+In this example, no SET TIME ZONE statement has been issued yet, and the system where the database engine is running has its clock set to January 9, 2002, 16:35:03 CST (US).
+Recall that CURRENT_TIMESTAMP() and the other CURRENT functions always return UTC time and date based on the system clock and locale settings of the system where the database engine runs.

+'''

-''' SELECT CURRENT_TIMESTAMP(), NOW(),
+SELECT CURRENT_TIMESTAMP(), NOW(),

 CURRENT_TIME(), CURTIME(),

 CURRENT_DATE(), CURDATE()

+'''